tier4/scenario_simulator_v2/docs/user_guide/scenario_editor/CreateSimpleScenario.md

 ## Velocity designation of Ego car

-You can designate the target velocity of Ego car by following steps.
+You can designate the target velocity of the Ego car by following steps.

 1. Click "Speed" in "Entity" window on the bottom left of the screen.
 2. Input the velocity value (m/s) in the form.